top of page

 5. Do my abilities allow me, and the most inexperienced paddler, to go out today?

 If it looks uncomfortable, choose a different location or a different day, or stay in the bay and explore the coast.
-That is not cancelling plans.
-That is making smart plans.
-Kayak safely today, so you can go back out tomorrow.
+That’s not canceling plans; that’s making smart plans!
+Kayak safely today so you can go back out tomorrow.

 Living on a small island gives us options.
 When one side is rough, another side is often calm.
 Windy helps you find it.

-This applies whether you are kayaking, swimming, paddleboarding, snorkeling, or just planning a beach day.
+This applies whether you’re kayaking, swimming, paddleboarding, snorkeling, or just planning a beach day.
+The sea doesn’t care how confident you feel.
+Planning always wins!

 Curious how others plan their sea days?

 Find us on Facebook at Get Out and Kayak Malta and join the conversation.
-You are welcome to also join our fb group.
+You’re welcome to also join our fb group.

-Thinking about kayaking but do not own gear?
-No kayak, no problem.
+Thinking about kayaking but don’t own gear?
+No kayak, no problem!
 We have you covered!
 We invite you to join our WhatsApp Kayak Hotline, where we share kayak events first.
-This is NOT a chat, it is a notification and message board. 🚣♂️🌞
+This is NOT a chat; it’s a notification and message board. 🚣♂️🌞

-Thanks for reading, and if you have any questions, please leave a comment and we will get back to you a.s.a.p.
+Thanks for reading!
+If you have any questions, please leave a comment, and we’ll get back to you ASAP.

 Feel free to share!